Alessia Cara: 2021–present: In the Meantime and Love & Hyperbole

 On September 24, 2021, Cara's album In the Meantime was released alongside the music video for the song "Best Days".
 The album was met with critical acclaim from music critics, praising Cara's introspective and vulnerable lyricism.

-On December 23, 2021, the 2021 edition of Yearly Departed was released on Amazon Prime Video, featuring Cara performing "My Heart Will Go On" at the end of the production.
+Cara starred in the 2021 edition of Yearly Departed, which was released in December 2021 on Amazon Prime Video, and performed "My Heart Will Go On" at the end of the production.

 In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.

+In August 2023, Cara confirmed on an X posting that she was working on her fourth studio album, on which work began on in late 2021, continuing into 2024.
+The lead single "Dead Man" from the album and the accompanying music video were released on July 19, 2024.
+The album, titled Love & Hyperbole, was released on February 14, 2025.
+In August 2025, Cara joined the Jonas Brothers on their Greetings from Your Hometown tour as a surprise guest, to perform her single "Scars to Your Beautiful".
+Cara later announced that a deluxe edition of Love & Hyperbole would be released on October 24, 2025, comprising three previously unreleased songs and remixes featuring Julia Michaels, Lucky Daye, and Tiny Habits.
+In December 2025, Cara will join Canadian singer Bryan Adams for a performance, as part of Bryan Adams and Friends: A Great Big Holiday Jam, which is expected to be released for streaming and digital download.

 Personal life

-Cara lives in Toronto, and is unmarried.
+Cara lives in Toronto, Canada.
 She has revealed on separate occasions that she experiences synesthesia, and also has keratosis pilaris and alopecia areata.
 She has also been open about her struggles with mental health and insomnia.
 Cara has dual Canadian and Italian citizenship.

 Artistry

 Cara is a pop, R&B, alternative R&B, indie pop and soul singer.
-Her influences include Lauryn Hill, Amy Winehouse, Pink, Fergie, Christina Aguilera, Drake, Ed Sheeran, and Taylor Swift.
+Her influences include Lauryn Hill, Adele, Amy Winehouse, Alanis Morissette, Alicia Keys, John Mayer, Pink, Fergie, Christina Aguilera, Carole King, Drake, Ed Sheeran, and Taylor Swift.